Liquid-cooled engines are cooled using a liquid. Duh! Oil happens to be a liquid. Then oil cooled equals liquid-cooled. Right?

 Also Read: How High Compression Can Lead To Knocking

-Thanks to better heat management, a liquid-cooled engine can run for a longer duration and at a higher compression.
+Thanks to better heat management, a liquid-cooled engine can run for a longer duration and at a higher compression (higher compression means more powerful firing in the engine which translates to more heat).
 Liquid cooling keeps the heat within manageable limits.
 That’s until something goes wrong.
 If you have a bad pump, fan or a leak in the coolant, then you better call roadside assistance.
 An easy fix in case of low coolant level would be adding water to the mix.
 The coolant anyways contains a large quantity of distilled water in it.
+For more effective heat management, I use Motul coolant in my track motorcycles.
+As an added benefit you don’t have to figure out the perfect ratio of water: coolant as Motul coolant comes premixed already.
+You can check it out here

 Oil Cooled Is Marketing Gimmick